 When purchasing a fan, it is important to consider risk areas such as damage and rust—speaking with an experienced local supplier or installation before purchasing is recommended.

-Should I choose an AC or DC fan model?
+Should I choose an AC or DC ceiling fan model?

 Direct Current (DC)